Accelerate energy savings and put your building on the path to compliance with DC's Building Energy Performance Standards

 Affordable Housing means buildings that are primarily residential, contain 5 or more dwellings units, and one of the following below:

-- The building owner can demonstrate that at least 50% of the dwelling units rent at levels that are affordable to households with incomes less than or equal to 80% of the AMI.
+- The building owner can demonstrate that the rent levels in at least 50% of the dwelling units are affordable to households with incomes less than or equal to 80% of the AMI.